tcorral/methodology-angular-development/advanced_topics/migrating_to_angular_13.md

 ## Angular 1.3

+### About

+The objective of this article is to address things to take in consideration when migrating from Angular 1.2 to Angular 1.3 for Baclbase widget development.

 ### When to use ?

 If you don't have to support Internet Explorer 8, and you are using a CXP Portal 5.5.1.1 (at least), you can upgrade AngularJS to 1.3.x branch and enjoy all new features and performance improvements!